garagehive/garagehive.github.io/docs/garagehive-onlinebooking-branches.md

 ---

 ## Branches
+Branches are the locations where customers can book their vehicles online.
+The customer will have to select which branch they are booking into, before they can proceed to book.
+Here is how to setup the branches:

 In the **Online Booking Setup** page:
 1. From the menu bar, choose **More Options**, then **Related**, and finally **Branches**.
 If More Options was previously selected, select **Related** right away; otherwise, **Fewer Options** will be available.
 2. You should rename the branch descriptions here because they will appear in the online booking widget, and then enable the **Publish Online Booking** checkbox.